Take the classroom into the field

 Associate of Science Degree

-This program provides excellent preparation for careers in natural resource management, environmental science, outdoor education, glaciology, archaeology and geospatial information science.
+Graduates are prepared for careers in natural resource management, environmental science, avalanche forecasting, outdoor education, glaciology, wildland firefighting, geospatial information science, and as National and State Park staff.
 This degree is designed for transfer to the University of Wyoming or other four-year institutions.

 Course Number Course Credits